zcqsntr/ROCC/README.md

 visited_states.npy contains an array of the number of times each state was visited, only saved by a neural agent

+The user can define a system and the training parameters by creating a .yaml parameter file.
+Examples of these for multiple two and three species systems are found in the examples/parameter_files directory.

 ### Examples
 The examples directory contains examples including the single auxotroph system, double auxotroph system and the smaller target system.
 These show how the functions can be imported into a script and used to carry out reinforcement learning on a system specified in a parameter file.
 These can be run without adding CBcurl to PYTHON_PATH.
 As they take a ling time to run, some of them have been run already and the results are in the results directory.
 These examples are run with python, for example: